learn-co-students/sql-selecting-data-lab-data-science/README.md

 2. Use `SELECT` with specific `column_name(s)` to pull only certain columns from a table
 3. Use `WHERE` and conditionals to pull more specific information from a table

-We will query from the same `planets` table featured in the Solar System lab.
-The `planets` table is created in the `create.sql` file and already is seeded with data from the `seed.sql` file.
-The relevant information is provided in the table below:
+We will be querying data from the `planets` table we see below, which is also featured in the Solar System lab.
+The `planets` table is created in the `create.sql` file and already seeded with data from the `seed.sql` file.
+The table's data and structure is provided below:

 |name   |color |num_of_moons|mass|rings|
 |-------|-------|-------|-------|-------|